axanthics/XCZ-Masternode/README.md

 ```

-Wait till Node is fully Synced with blockchain.
+Please wait until the Node is fully synced with the blockchain.
-For check enter below command.
+To check the status enter below command.

 `xchainz-cli getinfo`

-When Node Fully Synced enter below command for check masternode status.
+When the Node is fully synced, enter the command below to check masternode status.

 `xchainz-cli getmasternodestatus`